scientificworld/warp-docker/README.md

 ```

 If the output contains `warp=on` or `warp=plus`, the container is working properly.
 If the output contains `warp=off`, it means that the container failed to connect to the WARP service.

+If the output looks like `mknod: /dev/net/tun: Operation not permitted`, you can try uncomment line 13 and line 21.

 ### Configuration